codeoverflow-org/nodecg-io-docs/docs/samples/midi-io.md

 6. Create a new midi-output service instance using the left upper menu.

 7. Repeat step 5 for your midi-output service.
-In most cases you want to use the same device fro input and output.
+In most cases you want to use the same device for input and output.

 8. Set the created midi-output service instance to the service dependency of the midi-io sample bundle.

-    Select the midi-io bundle and the midi-output service in the left bottom menu and then select the service instance that should be used by the midi- bundle (in this case the name of the previously created midi-output instance).
+    Select the midi-io bundle and the midi-output service in the left bottom menu and then select the service instance that should be used by the midi-io bundle (in this case the name of the previously created midi-output instance).

 9. Set the created midi-input service instance to the service dependency of the midi-io sample bundle.